James Outman Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

+- The 7.1 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have a 5.64 team ERA that ranks last among all MLB pitching staffs.
+- The Rockies have a 5.68 team ERA that ranks last across all MLB pitching staffs.

-- Rockies pitchers combine to give up 222 total home runs at a clip of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to allow the second-most home runs in baseball (223 total, 1.4 per game).

-- Feltner (2-3) gets the starting nod for the Rockies in his 10th start of the season.
-He's put together a 5.13 ERA in 40 1/3 innings pitched, with 38 strikeouts.
+- Davis makes the start for the Rockies, his sixth of the season.
+He is 0-3 with an 8.77 ERA and 22 strikeouts in 25 2/3 innings pitched.

-- In his last time out on Wednesday, the right-hander threw five scoreless innings against the San Diego Padres while surrendering two hits.
+- The righty last appeared on Friday against the Chicago Cubs, when he went five innings, allowing three earned runs while giving up four hits.

-- The 27-year-old has put together a 5.13 ERA and 8.5 strikeouts per nine innings in nine games this season, while giving up a batting average of .252 to opposing hitters.
+- The 26-year-old has amassed an ERA of 8.77, with 7.7 strikeouts per nine innings, in seven games this season.
+Opponents have a .330 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.